 When developing your content marketing strategy for your small business, it is important to remember that there are some key elements involved in a strong content marketing campaign.
 Content marketing for business is more than just creating well-written, interesting content every once in a while.
 It also includes:

 - Optimized keywords

-The short answer to whether or not content marketing will work for your small business is yes.
-You will gain valuable benefits that will help your business grow.
-For even better results, develop a program for strong content with all the important elements.
-This might mean that you rely on website content writing services until you have a strong foundation and feel comfortable going on your own.
+The short answer to whether or not content marketing for small businesses works is yes.
+You will gain valuable benefits of content marketing that will help your business grow.
+For even better results, develop an online marketing program for writing high quality content with all the important elements listed above.